D4v1d123/Object-oriented-programming-paradigm/README.md

     2. **'example' folder**: Where the concepts discussed are applied.

 >[!NOTE]
-The numbering of each file and folder indicates the suggested order to learn the topics of functional programming.
+The numbering of each file and folder indicates the suggested order to learn the topics of OOP programming.

 ## 📚 Usage
 1. Open the file or folder corresponding to the topic you want to study.